D067659/tpmc_documentation/technical_documentation/service_provider.md

 Thus, at first the functionality of each endpoint is explained.
 After that, the flow of function execution including possible errors is depicted.

-### Functionality offered by the individual Endpoints
+### Endpoints
 #### Manage Functions Endpoint
 This endpoint offers the possibility to create new functions, get a list of all existing functions as well as retrieve, update or delete an existing functions.
 In order to prevent as many errors as possible at this early stage all requests are validated exhaustively (see file `function_serializer.py`) before they are executed.

 * **Functionality for *GET* request to `/services/manage_functions/`:**
-This request results in a list of all stored functions the requesting user has access to. <!--An example for a function as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).--> It should be mentioned that the *user* attribute is not included since there are anyway only functions returned which are owned by the requesting user. <!--or *built-in*, i.e. available for every user.-->
+This request results in a list of all stored functions the requesting user has access to. <!--An example for a function as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).--> It should be mentioned that the *user* attribute is not included since there are anyway only functions returned which are owned by the requesting user.

 * **Functionality for *POST* request to `/services/manage_functions/`:**
 Via this request new functions can be added to the user's list of functions.
 An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications), step 1).